- 2-month-old milestones chart

 This category presents milestones that define social skills and progress in emotional temperament.

 - Smiles at people: Smiling is the most significant social milestone of infancy, and you see it first at the age of two months.
-The baby responds to a smile with a smile, especially to that of the parents.
+The baby responds to a smile with a smile, cooing and loving sounds, especially to that of the parents.

 - Responds to questions with coos and gurgles: When you speak to the baby, he will respond with coos and gurgles, as if trying to talk back.
 These sounds are incoherent and meaningless but are the foundation for meaningful conversations later in life.

 - Can calm oneself briefly: The baby will try to self-soothe during crying bouts by bringing his hands to the mouth and sucking his thumb.
-It is an ingrained soothing method in stressful situations.
+It is an ingrained soothing method.

 - Grumbles and acts fussy when bored: For the first time, the baby begins to display boredom and will cry fussily while growing disinterested in an activity or toy at hand.
 Fussiness is a significant hallmark of the baby’s behavior at the age of two months.

 Each baby is different and could take more time than other babies his age to achieve a milestone.
+Parents tend to compare their babies to other babies.
+To an extent this is fine but each baby follows its own developmental time line and the time line can vary.
+The concern should take place when the delay is more than a few months.
 While a bit of delay is normal, you must take the baby to a doctor if the development is way too delayed.

 When To Be Concerned?